What's First-Year Life Like at AU?

 I’m struggling in a class.
 What can I do?

 If you are struggling in any class, the first thing you should do is talk to your professor after class or schedule an appointment with them outside of class.
-Faculty may be able to offer guidance or recommend you to make a tutoring appointment in The Center for Teaching and Learning.
+Faculty may be able to offer guidance or recommend you to make a tutoring appointment in the Academic Support Center.

 I’m not a good test-taker.
 What should I do?

-Set up tutoring sessions in The Center for Teaching and Learning, or study with a group of classmates.
+Set up tutoring sessions in the Academic Support Center, or study with a group of classmates.
 You should also talk to your professors and ask them how you can better prepare for their tests.

 Where do I get my books for class?